Junior Primary phase

 Grade 0 is the start of monastic schooling and the bridging year between the Pre-Primary and the Foundation phases.
 Its play-based, holistic programme encourages the development of pre-literacy, pre-numeracy, creative and critical thinking and scientific reasoning.

-THRASS is introduced as part of our pre-literacy programme and provides language stimulation through stories, rhymes, discussions, the creation of stories and telling of news.
+We have adopted Time2Read methodology for teaching reading and phonics as part of our pre-literacy programme.
+The methodology includes the development of strong auditory skills and a knowledge of sound to symbol which immediately gives meaning to the spelling and reading process.
+Our pre-literacy programme provides language stimulation through stories, rhymes, discussions, the creation of stories and telling of news.
 By the end of the year, many girls are able to read several words and simple books as a result of incidental learning.
 The Singapore Maths programme introduces numeracy in Grade 0 and the girls are actively involved in their own discoveries, working largely with concrete objects.

 Grade 2 is an exciting year of challenges and growth.
 Foundation skills are developed and Grade 2 is about mastering skills and applying this knowledge to everyday life.